CharlesCarley/ls/README.md

 # List Directory

-Is a simple ls utility for Windows.
+Is a simple list directory utility for Windows.

 ## Usage